-Fortunately, you don’t have to determine your effective tax rate using a calculator or spreadsheet, since tax preparation software will do the calculations for you.
+Fortunately, you don’t have to determine your effective tax rate using a calculator or spreadsheet, since tax software will do the calculations for you.
 You can also look up your tax due in the IRS tax tables that come with your Form 1040 instructions; the tables show the tax due for incomes between $3,000 and $99,000, with a worksheet to determine your effective tax rate if your income is above $100,000.

 Knowing both your marginal and effective tax rates from the charts is only the end of the tax bracket story and not the final word on the size of your tax bill.
 The actual amount of taxes you owe can only be determined by completing a tax return, which will take into account all deductions, exemptions, and eligible credits.
 But that’s another story altogether.